 Most owners of MSPs are engineers.
-They are unlikely to be finance directors or financial controllers.
+They are unlikely to be financial directors or financial controllers.
 And they are certainly not accountants or bookkeepers.
 So how does an MSP owner run the business and make good financial decisions to deliver growth, profit, and a work-life balance?

 When they start out most MSP owners look at their accountant, initially help fill this gap.

 Outsourcing: Do You Need an Accountant?

 This can work if you happen to stumble across one of the few forward looking accountants that are business consultants first and accountants second.
 These very rare accountants will actually spend some time getting to understand your business, connect with you every month and offer some worthwhile advice to get you started.
 The trouble is they are very rare and most accountants are able to build profitable practices by focusing on the easier and predictable annual compliance work such as filing annual accounts and corporation tax returns.
 Getting to know your business takes time and they have such a diverse set of clients with anything from plumbers to vineyards so its nye on impossible for them to truly understand what you do let alone offer strategic business advice.